About Our School

 The curriculum teaches the liberal arts and emphasizes the intellectual and moral virtues through a content-rich, cohesive course of study.
 The Western tradition is central to the study of history, literature, and philosophy at Founders, and within the Western tradition, students engage in a rich and recurring examination of the American literary, moral, philosophical, and historical traditions.
 Courses are rooted in primary sources and taught in the Socratic method, emphasizing intellectual analysis and dialogue.
 Students are encouraged to improve their minds and their character in accordance with virtue.
-The aim of academics is to cultivate a love of the just, the beautiful, the good, and the true, and to make the pursuit of these things a way of life.
+The aim of the academics is to cultivate a love of the just, the beautiful, the good, and the true, and to make the pursuit of these things a way of life.

 Graduates are well prepared to enter institutions of higher learning as liberally educated young men and women.
 All students complete a common, challenging college preparatory curriculum totaling 28 credits.
-The requirements include, at a minimum, four credits of Mathematics and of the Sciences, four credits of Literature, four credits of History, one credit of Philosophy, three credits of Latin with the option to continue or to enroll in a Modern Foreign Language, and courses in Logic, Composition, Rhetoric, Performance and Fine Arts, and Physical Education.
+The requirements include, at a minimum, four credits of Mathematics and of the Sciences, four credits of Literature, four credits of History, one credit of Philosophy, three credits of Latin with the option to continue or to enroll in a modern Foreign Language, and courses in Logic, Composition, Rhetoric, Performance and Fine Arts, and Physical Education.

 The senior thesis, a requirement for graduation, serves as the culmination of the student’s study at Founders.
 Seniors conduct in-depth research, formulate a thesis worthy of debate, write and refine a rigorous academic paper, and defend the work publicly before a panel of their teachers, peers, and members of the school community.

 Grade inflation is discouraged, and students are challenged to strive for improvement and mastery.
-Students are not only challenged in the classroom but graded on a rigorous scale.
+Students are not only challenged in the classroom, but graded on a rigorous scale.

 At the end of each academic year, students are honored for academic, athletic, and moral achievements.
 Students who have demonstrated excellence in a particular subject are recognized with subject awards.
-The highest awards are determined by the faculty committee and given to students demonstrating the utmost level of Excellence in Attendance (Spartan Award), Excellence in Moral Virtue (Aeneas Award), Excellence in Athletics (Achilles Award), Excellence in Fine Arts (Homer Award), and Excellence in Intellectual Virtue (Odysseus Award).
+The highest awards are determined by faculty committee and given to students demonstrating the utmost level of Excellence in Attendance (Spartan Award), Excellence in Moral Virtue (Aeneas Award), Excellence in Athletics (Achilles Award), Excellence in Fine Arts (Homer Award), and Excellence in Intellectual Virtue (Odysseus Award).